 Although tractors had been in use on farms in the U.S. since the early 20th century, it wasn't until the late 1950s and early 1960s that lawn tractors were developed for the average homeowner.

 In 1963, John Deere introduced its first residential model, the 110 Lawn and Garden Tractor.
 Other manufacturers soon entered this newly established market.

 According to legend, the idea for the string trimmer came to entrepreneur George Ballas in 1971.
 Inspired by the rotating brushes he saw at a car wash, Ballas attached a tin can and fishing line to a rotary lawn edger.
 Just like that, he had a tool that trimmed perfectly beneath fences and around rocks and trees.

 The company DR Power Equipment takes credit for creating the first wheeled string trimmers in the 1980s.
 The wheels were designed to spare lawn enthusiasts the burden of carrying around the heavy gas-powered weed whackers of the time.

 The photo below shows how sleek wheeled trimmers have become.

 The history of tillers is a long story that goes back thousands of years.
 Even the earliest agricultural civilizations such as the ancient Sumerians understood how important it was to till the land.

 Mechanical plowing and tilling devices like the one in the picture below owe their creation to an 18th-century inventor named Jethro Tull.
-However, as you also can see, the tillers of the 21st century are quite different from those of the 1700s.
+However, as you also can see, the tillers of the 21st century are quite different from those made centuries before.

 No doubt: lawn care equipment has come a long way and will continue to evolve.
 Today's tools are more efficient and more comfortable to use.
 The end result is a more enjoyable experience for people maintaining their turf paradise.